James Clerk Maxwell: Personal life

 A collection of his poems was published by his friend Lewis Campbell in 1882.

 Descriptions of Maxwell remark upon his remarkable intellectual qualities being matched by social awkwardness.

+Maxwell wrote the following aphorism for his own conduct as a scientist: He that would enjoy life and act with freedom must have the work of the day continually before his eyes.
+Not yesterday's work, lest he fall into despair, not to-morrow's, lest he become a visionary—not that which ends with the day, which is a worldly work, nor yet that only which remains to eternity, for by it he cannot shape his action.
+Happy is the man who can recognize in the work of to-day a connected portion of the work of life, and an embodiment of the work of eternity.
+The foundations of his confidence are unchangeable, for he has been made a partaker of Infinity.
+He strenuously works out his daily enterprises, because the present is given him for a possession.

 Maxwell was an evangelical Presbyterian and in his later years became an Elder of the Church of Scotland.
 Maxwell's religious beliefs and related activities have been the focus of a number of papers.
 Attending both Church of Scotland (his father's denomination) and Episcopalian (his mother's denomination) services as a child, Maxwell underwent an evangelical conversion in April 1853.
 One facet of this conversion may have aligned him with an antipositivist position.

 Scientific legacy

+Recognition

+In a survey of the 100 most prominent physicists conducted by Physics World—Maxwell was voted the third greatest physicist of all time, behind only Newton and Einstein.
+Another survey of rank-and-file physicists by PhysicsWeb voted him third.